Mocktail Recipes That Are Almost Too Pretty to Drink

 Almost too gorgeous to drink (but so easy to make!) they’ll intoxicate you with their flavors — even without the alcohol!

 Pro tip: Don’t have Shakeology yet?
-Talk to your Team Beachbody Coach or find your Shakeology favorite flavors here.
+Find your Shakeology favorite flavors here.

 Shakeology Mocktail Recipes